sophiajaeger/aiwebproject2/README.md

 ### Data
 The search engine indexes real-world data sourced directly from https://interestingfacts.com/, a website rich in unique and engaging facts across various topics.
 The content includes fun facts, historical trivia, science insights, and more.

-## Visuals
-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

-### Search Results
-- supported by Spelling Correction Feature

 ## Installation
 ### Requirements
 - Python-Version: Python 3.9 or higher